pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 Interaction attributes
 ----------------------

+The following tables provide details for each attribute, including attribute name used in the BioRECIPE spreadsheet, a symbol used in detailed definitions, a brief description of the attribute, allowed values, and a few examples.
+Additional interaction examples can be found `here <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id8>`_.

-The following is a list of allowed values for each attribute (* indicates a required attribute).
+(* indicates a required attribute).

 .. csv-table:: Element (node) attributes
     :header: Attribute, Symbol, Description, Values, Examples